kubernetes/community/events/2019/11-contributor-summit/session-notes/LTS-notes.md

 The WG should continue for one more year.
 Maybe another survey, more concrete action items, and get contributors around those.

 Brian Grant:  every version of Kubernets we have has schema changes.
 We don't have a way to unbundle those from API changes, which would be required to skip releases.
-Releases a year old are just stabilizing now becuase they've been used.
+Releases a year old are just stabilizing now because they've been used.
 We don't want to support 1.13 for 2 years, so we need to make releases more stable faster.
 So more test coverage.
 The reason we're patching the same thing into 4 different branches is that we find problems very late.
 If we can get people using newer releases sooner we'll find problems sooner.
 How do we fix this?
 Better test coverage.
 Not letting features going in until they're more mature, but that could mean finding issues slower for those.
 Maybe we could not merge things wihtout good test coverage.
 We experimented with feature branches.
-And with mutliple repos, we should decide maybe we shouuldn't integrate a repo.
+And with multiple repos, we should decide maybe we shouuldn't integrate a repo.
 We have better test coverage for compatibility, but still happens with one thing every release.
-ANyway, that's the whole philosophy of faster releases.
+Anyway, that's the whole philosophy of faster releases.

 Jago: need to look at support programs for external repos.
 This becomes a combinatorial explosion.
 Lots of good work over the last year.
 Tim: we can also make ourselve more consumable.
 We need more distro experience.
 Where's the debian of Kubernetes?
 Jago: I support the 1-year extension.
 Nick: the 9-month window means you'll have to upgrade at a bad time.
 Jago: make sure we know it is 4 this year and not 5 next year.
 12 months is the important part.